grange85/ahfow-www/collections/_articles/bandcamp-releases.md

 Top of your list if you haven't already are:

- - Dean Wareham's new album [I Have Nothing to Say to The Mayor of L.A.](https://deanwareham.bandcamp.com/album/i-have-nothing-to-say-to-the-mayor-of-l-a)
+ - Dean Wareham's latest album [I Have Nothing to Say to The Mayor of L.A.](https://deanwareham.bandcamp.com/album/i-have-nothing-to-say-to-the-mayor-of-l-a)
- - Damon & Naomi's new album [A Sky Record](https://damonandnaomi.bandcamp.com/album/a-sky-record) also [available as a booklet](https://damonandnaomi.bandcamp.com/merch/a-sky-record-companion-deluxe-package)
+ - Damon & Naomi's latest album [A Sky Record](https://damonandnaomi.bandcamp.com/album/a-sky-record) also [available as a booklet](https://damonandnaomi.bandcamp.com/merch/a-sky-record-companion-deluxe-package)
  - Dean & Britta's [Quarantine Tapes](https://deanandbritta.bandcamp.com/album/quarantine-tapes)